oddbit-project/pokie/docs/http/rest.md

 Pokie provides several helpers to implement REST endpoints; one of them is the *RestView* class.
 This class implements all the basic REST operations for CRUD operations on a given Record/Service.
 Service can either be the generic *pokie.rest.RestService*, or a custom service that implements *pokie.rest.RestServiceInterface*.

+There are also advanced helpers that provide endpoint generation with a greater degree of automation, and based on *pokie.rest.RestView*.
+These helpers are described in detail in the [Auto REST](../rest/auto.md) section.

 ## Resource-based REST views - RestView